-This document is for Thermo-Calc software users who know the basics of thermodynamics and want to know more about Pourbaix Diagrams.
+This guide is for Thermo-Calc software users who know the basics of thermodynamics and want to know more about "Pourbaix Diagrams" on page 7.

 You are introduced to the concept of a Pourbaix diagram and shown how to interpret such diagrams through a series of examples.